Crying in infancy

 - Hold your baby close to your chest.
 Sometimes, infants need to experience familiar sensations, such as the sound of your voice in your chest, your heartbeat, the feel of your skin, the smell of your breath, the movement of your body, and the comfort of your hug.
 In the past, babies were held constantly and the absence of a parent meant danger from predators or abandonment.
 You cannot spoil a baby by holding him or her during infancy.

-If the crying continues for longer than usual and your baby is not consoled by any of the methods listed above, call a health care provider for advice.
+If the crying continues for longer than usual and you cannot calm the baby, call a health care provider for advice.

-Call your health care provider immediately if your baby's crying is associated with any significant symptoms, such as fever, diarrhea, vomiting, rash, breathing difficulty, or other signs of illness.
+Call your health care provider immediately if your baby's crying occurs with symptoms such as fever, diarrhea, vomiting, rash, breathing difficulty, or other signs of illness.